LiviuBadea08/codebox_laravel/README.md

 # The project
-This project is part of a formation course by FactoriaF5 where de main goal is to adquire the ability to create a fully functional database which can be accessed by MVC (Model View Controller) method using PHP (Laravel) and make a fully functional web page with user and admin roles, where the admin can CRUD (create, update and, delete) the products (tech events) and the user can sign up to them.
+This project is part of a bootcamp by FactoriaF5 where the main goal is to aquire the ability to create a fully functional database which can be accessed by MVC (Model View Controller) method using PHP (Laravel) and make a fully functional webpage with user and admin roles, where the admin can CRUD (create, read, update and delete) the products (tech events) and the user can sign up to them.

 # Codebox
 Codebox is a project designed to be a non-profit association with an online platform that offers free workshops, courses, talks and training related to IT.